shasheene/gloveTrack/README.md

 <a href="docs/images/actual_normalized_frame.png"><img height=200 width=200 src="docs/images/actual_normalized_frame.png"></a>
 <a href="hypothetical_match.png"><img height=200 width=200 src="docs/images/hypothetical_match.png"></a>

 gloveTrack is a free, libre and open source hand tracking system intended for (eventual) use with Virtual Reality headsets.
+Currently key portions are implemented, but the important functionality such as full lookup (and non-manual image normalisation training) is still unimplemented, limiting its applications.

-gloveTrack lets your hands enter computer games (and other 3D rendered environments) to interact with objects, requiring only common household items for this to occur: a camera, latex gloves and some colored whiteboard markers.
+gloveTrack intends to let your hands enter computer games (and other 3D rendered environments) to interact with objects, requiring only common household items for this to occur: a camera, latex gloves and some colored whiteboard markers.

 gloveTrack is an implementation of most of the techniques described in Robert Y. Yang's 2009 research paper ["Real-Time Hand-Tracking with a Color Glove"](http://people.csail.mit.edu/rywang/handtracking/s09-hand-tracking.pdf).

 Contributions are highly welcome.

+### TODO
+gloveTrack is developed as a side-project for fun, with minimal deadlines to help further develop personal software development skills.
+As gloveTrack matures with reliabilty and dependability becoming the top priority, more rigor will be placed on development (rather being more of a sandbox for OpenCV experiments and prototypes).

+Here are some key items on gloveTrack the TODO list:

+[ ] Write accelerated search algorithm with unit tests (see research paper)

+[ ] Generate set of (100,000) handpose images covering the human handpose space (currently testing with 100 image subset)

+[ ] Render the generated handpose estimate using LibHand

+[ ] Polish command line arguments (and replace getopt() with Boost)

+[ ] Automated training of image normalization model (stretch goal)

+Related to the development of gloveTrack is the enhancement of Marin Saric's LibHand:

+[ ] Enhance LibHand to allow rendering at arbitrary x, y co-ordinates (currently limited to camera on surface of sphere)

+[ ] Move away from OGRE3D to more suitable cross-platform rendering library

 ### Physical dependencies
 - Video source with accurate color representation (most webcams should be fine, or smartphone connected as USB camera)